hanschen/vim-ipython-cell/README.md

   For example, tslime\_ipython pastes the whole code that's sent to IPython to the input line, while ipython-cell uses IPython's `%paste -q` command to make the execution less verbose.
 * [vim-ipython] - Advanced two-way integration between Vim and IPython.
+I never got it to work as I want, i.e., don't show the code that's executed but show
+* the output from the code, which is why I created this simpler plugin.
 * [vim-tmux-navigator] - Seamless navigation between Vim splits and tmux panes.
 * [vim-signature] - Display marks in the left-hand column.